 The Company has a commercial paper program in Canada and in the U.S. Both programs are backstopped by the Company's revolving credit facility.
-The maximum aggregate principal amount of commercial paper that could be issued is \$2.0 billion, or the US dollar equivalent, on a combined basis.
+The maximum aggregate principal amount of commercial paper that can be issued is \$2.0 billion, or the US dollar equivalent, on a combined basis.

-As at December 31, 2020 and 2019, the Company had total commercial paper borrowings of US\$44 million (\$56 million) and US\$983 million (\$1,277 million), respectively, at a weighted-average interest rate of 0.13% and 1.77%, respectively, presented in Current portion of long-term debt on the Consolidated Balance Sheets.
+As at December 31, 2021 and 2020, the Company had total commercial paper borrowings of US\$111 million (\$140 million) and US\$44 million (\$56 million), respectively, at a weighted-average interest rate of 0.18% and 0.13%, respectively, presented in Current portion of long-term debt on the Consolidated Balance Sheets.

-The following table provides a summary of cash flows associated with the issuance and repayment of commercial paper:
+The following table provides a summary of cash flows associated with the issuance and repayment of commercial paper for the years ended December 31, 2021, 2020 and 2019: